Terug

 Bachelor Biomedical Sciences

 In "Medical imaging techniques" (year 1) you can learn about different imaging techniques and their applications.
 The "Organ Systems" elective course from year 2 provides you with general knowledge about the structure and function of the cardiovascular system and introduces you to a number of cardiovascular diseases.
-During "Hemostasis, thrombosis and red blood cells" (year 2) the latest developments in hemostasis and thrombosis are discussed.
-In year 3, various recent aspects of cardiovascular diseases are extensively discussed in the elective courses "Cardiac pathophysiology", "Vascular biology", "Pathology", "Molecular pathology" and "Regenerative medicine".
+During "Thrombosis, hemostasis and red blood cells" (year 2) the latest developments in hemostasis and thrombosis are discussed.
+In year 3, various recent aspects of cardiovascular diseases are extensively discussed in the elective courses "Cardiac pathophysiology", "Vascular biology", "Pathology", "Molecular (onco)pathology" and "Regenerative medicine".
 You can gain experience with cardiovascular research during the "Research project".
 It is certainly possible to follow a cardiovascular “profile” within the bachelor program according to your own interests.

 Master Biomedical Sciences